NixOS/rfcs/rfcs/0137-nix-language-version.md

    <details><summary>Alternatives</summary>

+    - The language version is a natural number.
+       - (+) Formally decouples the Nix language version from the Nix version
+         - (+) The Nix language is supposed to change much less often than the rest of Nix
+         - (-) There are two version numbers to keep track of
+         - (-) Makes more evident that the Nix language is a distinct architectural component of the Nix ecosystem
+       - (+) It's currently handled that way, no change needed apart from documentation
+            - See [`builtins.langVersion`] (currently undocumented)
+       - (+) Simple and unambiguous
+       - (+) Concise, even in the long term, since the language is supposed to change very rarely
    - [Calendar Versioning](https://calver.org/)
        - (+) Provides information on when changes happened
            - (-) This is not needed because only compatibility information is needed